Rachel Goldberg-Polin: Activism

 She was named as one of the Time 100 in April 2024.

+Writing

+In April 2026, Goldberg-Polin published When We See You Again, an account of her grief following her son's abduction and murder.
+Kirkus Reviews described the book as a portrait of "unfathomable anguish" in which Goldberg-Polin memorializes her son "with great tenderness."

+It debuted at number one on the New York Times hardcover nonfiction bestseller list.

 Personal life

 Rachel Goldberg was raised in Chicago and graduated from Brandeis University in 1992.

 Goldberg-Polin, her husband, Jonathan, and their three children migrated to Israel in the early 2000s.
 They have lived in Jerusalem since 2008.
 She is an observant Jew who keeps kosher.